 Do your best to encourage your child to talk about how their time at school was each day.
-If simply asking, "How was your day?" does illicit much of a response from your child, get creative with your questions.
+If simply asking, "How was your day?" does elicit much of a response from your child, get creative with your questions.
 Ask about things like what the best thing they learned today was, what they ate for lunch, and if they had any challenging moments that they overcame with a lesson or with friends.
-Even if your child doesn't give you too much information each day, knowing that you are interesting in hearing about it helps them to feel your support.
+Even if your child doesn't give you too much information each day, knowing that you are interested in hearing about it helps them to feel your support.

 Prepping your child to go back to school is more than just getting the supplies and talking to teachers.
 It's really about helping your child to start the year on a confident foot.
 No matter your situation at the moment, make an effort to be a team in parenting to get your child ready to face the challenges that this school year will bring.